kyma-project/busola/docs/extensibility/display-widgets.md

 #### Widget-specific parameters

 - **children** optional field used to obtain custom columns.
-If not set, the configuration will be reused based on the existing resource list defined in Busola.
+If not set, the configuration is reused based on the existing resource list defined in Busola.
 - **sort** - optional sort option.
 Array of objects with the following properties that allow to sort by it's value:
   - **path** - _[required]_ contains the path to the data used for the column.
   - **default** - optional flag.
 If set to true, the list view is sorted by this value by default.